sapcc/cyclone/README.md

   --volume-size=160 --threads=16 --restore-volume
 ```

-It's strongly recommended to run the `cyclone backup upload` command inside a VM, located in the target region.
+It's strongly recommended to run the `cyclone backup upload` command inside a VM, located in the source or the target region.

 ### Create a new volume from an existing backup